 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the clerk of the district not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the clerk of the district not less than the eighth Friday before the election.
 The Declaration of Intent forms can be obtained from the clerk of the district or County Clerk's Election Office.
 (34-1407, Idaho Code)

+Frequently Asked Questions

+What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for a subdistrict to be filled, no election will be held for that subdistrict.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for a subdistrict to be filled, no election will be held for that subdistrict.
 The board of the fire protection district declares the candidate elected and the secretary or clerk of the district immediately makes and delivers a certificate of election to the candidate.
-(31-1410, Idaho Code)
+(31-1410, Idaho Code) Is absentee voting allowed?

 Yes.
 Any registered elector of the fire protection district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can fire protection district commissioners be recalled?
+(34-1409, Idaho Code) Can fire protection district commissioners be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?